ultimate271/notes/sanderson/mistbornTFE06.01.md

 Vin shook her head.
 “No. I have to do more, Saze.”
 She gripped the empty pouch, frustrated.
 Something crinkled inside of it.

+#### Vin's resolve to kill the Lord Ruler by first finding out what is in the guarded room of the palace
 She looked down, opening the pouch and noticing a piece of paper that she hadn’t seen before.
 She pulled it out and unfolded it delicately.
 It was the drawing that Kelsier had shown her—the picture of a flower.
 Mare had always